souvikkundu88/souvikkundu88/README.md

 ## Hi there 👋

-### I'm a self-motivated, result-driven software developer with experience in developing web applications using JavaScript ES6.
-I have worked on fullstack web application projects using the latest technologies React, Angular, TypeScript, Node.js, Express, MongoDB.
+### I have built fullstack web applications with React, Angular, TypeScript, Node.js, Express, MongoDB.
+Open to remote only fullstack developer roles.
-You may reach out to me for work 📧 kivtech88@gmail.com

 <!--
 **souvik88/souvik88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.